 For information about germ cell tumors in the ovaries and testicles, see the following PDQ summaries:

 Ovarian Germ Cell Tumors Treatment

 Testicular Cancer Treatment

-Age and gender can affect the risk of developing extragonadal germ cell tumors.
+Age and gender can affect the risk of extragonadal germ cell tumors.

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for malignant extragonadal germ cell tumors include the following:

 Malignant extragonadal germ cell tumors may cause symptoms as they grow into nearby areas.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems: